G3 SunCatcher Pontoon Boat Review (From an Owner)

 That fact aside, some pontoons do better than others.
 Modern high-end pontoon boats with dual engines and a third pontoon are significantly more dynamic.

-I don't think the performance of the entire line of G3 pontoons will be any different than other brands.
+I don't think the entire line of G3 pontoons will perform any differently than other brands.
 However, you'll certainly find differences in performance according to which features you select.

 Despite the fact that pontoons are far less hydrodynamic than v-hull boats, they're still capable of giving a skier or tuber the ride of their life.
 That's what we pontooners love - the versatility and comfort of our floating islands!